-Federal anti-discrimination statutes and state and local anti-discrimination laws provide U.S. employees protection from discriminatory hiring, employment and termination practices.
-A number of federal statutes govern equal employment opportunity in the private sector.39
+Federal, state, and local anti-discrimination laws provide U.S. employees protection from discriminatory hiring, employment and termination practices.
+A number of federal statutes govern equal employment opportunity in the private sector, some of which are described below36.
+Note that many states have analogues to these statutes which may have different requirements, impose different remedies, or apply to a broader number of employees than federal law.

 Title VII of the Civil Rights Act of 1964 (Title VII) makes it unlawful for a covered employer to discriminate with respect to any condition of employment because of an employee's race, color, sex, religion, or national origin.
-Some authorities, including the Equal Employment Opportunity Commission (EEOC), have interpreted Title VII to prohibit discrimination on the basis of gender identity or sexual orientation.40 The statute covers employers with 15 or more employees.
+Some authorities, including the Equal Employment Opportunity Commission (EEOC), have interpreted Title VII to prohibit discrimination on the basis of gender identity or sexual orientation37.
+The statute covers employers with 15 or more employees.
 Foreign companies with offices and employees in the U.S. are also covered by Title VII.

 Before a private action against an employer for discrimination may be brought under Title VII, an employee, applicant, or former employee must first file a charge of discrimination with the EEOC.
 The EEOC investigation will generally involve the employer responding to a lengthy set of written questions, a request for documents and sometimes fact-finding conferences and interviews.
-Whether or not the EEOC finds probable cause, once the EEOC investigation has been completed, the employee may bring a private cause of action.41 A successful plaintiff in a Title VII action may be entitled to reinstatement; back pay; damages for future pecuniary loss (front pay), emotional pain, suffering, inconvenience, mental anguish, loss of enjoyment of life, and other non-pecuniary loss; punitive damages; and attorneys' fees.
+Whether or not the EEOC finds probable cause, once the EEOC investigation has been completed, the EEOC may sue on the employee's behalf or the employee may bring a private cause of action.38 A successful plaintiff in a Title VII action may be entitled to reinstatement; back pay; damages for future pecuniary loss (front pay), emotional pain, suffering, inconvenience, mental anguish, loss of enjoyment of life, and other non-pecuniary loss, punitive damages, and attorneys' fees.